 Back then, we saw that women at risk of homelessness had nowhere to turn.
 We felt compelled to respond, to be there for them, to build a safe place for women in desperate need.
 This need has only increased over the years, as women continue to be at risk of homelessness – and thankfully, with the help of our donors and volunteers, so has our response.

-Community support has enabled us to expand our services to provide supportive, comforting homes for up to 68 women every day who have reached the end of their own resources.
-Each residence is suited for a different level of support, from overnight shelter to permanent, affordable housing, depending on each woman’s needs and goals.
+Community support has enabled us to expand our services to provide supportive, comforting homes for up to 200 women every day who have reached the end of their own resources.
+Each residence is suited for a different level of support, from overnight shelter to supportive, permanent, affordable housing, depending on each woman’s needs and goals.
+Plus, we offer a vibrant outreach program to women living in community.

 We want every woman in Ottawa to have a safe, affordable place to call home so she can reach her full potential in a caring community.
 It's that simple - and that ambitious, because each year in Ottawa, almost 1000 women become homeless.

 Hope, love, and faith are the pillars of our community.
-Each of our four Cornerstone residences is a tightly-knit family of caring staff, passionate volunteers, dedicated donors, and of course, inspiring tenants.
+Each of our five Cornerstone housing communities is a tightly-knit family of caring staff, passionate volunteers, dedicated donors, and of course, inspiring tenants.
 Together with you, we’re improving the lives of women moving beyond homelessness.

 Cornerstone is here for the almost 1000 women who are homeless or are at risk of being homeless in our nation’s capital, each and every year.
 These women find themselves in the most vulnerable and dangerous situations, for any number of reasons.